 Tours and Activities

-However, there is a big advice regarding any activity you do: Never mind it looks cloudy, use sun screen.
-Never mind you didn’t see one, or you never get bitten: Use bug repellent.
+However, there is a big piece of advice regarding any activity you do: Never mind if it looks cloudy, uses sunscreen.
+Never mind if you didn’t see one, or you never get bitten: Use bug repellent.

 And always, always read the “What to bring” in the tour description.

 Keep a List of Important Phrases

 To know in Spanish, just in case (You will get one in paper in your “Welcome Kit”:

 - Soy alérgico a ___ (I am allergic to ___)

 - ¿Cómo llego a ___?
 (How do I get to…?)

 - ¿Dónde está el baño?
 (Where is the bathroom?)

 - ¿Dónde está el hotel ___?
 (Where is the ___ hotel?)